-- Responsibilities within the Institution; - Vocational and academic, professional, and teaching qualifications; - Summary of vocational and academic career and other relevant employment; - Recent/current self-development activities.
+- Responsibilities within the Institution; - Academic, professional, and teaching qualifications; - Summary of academic career and other relevant employment; - Recent/current self-development activities. - Publications; - Academic papers refereed and submitted at conference; - Peer reviews/citations.

-D.4.
-3# The delivery of courses/programmes is conducted in ways which facilitate student learning, success, and active participation, and is supported by appropriately equipped teaching and training facilities where applicable.
-(Classroom observation by Inspectors will assess the effectiveness of vocational and academic delivery, including the recognition by staff of the needs of non-native speakers.)
+D.4.\ 3# The delivery of courses/programmes is conducted in ways which facilitate student learning, success, and active participation; and is supported by appropriately equipped teaching and training facilities where applicable and by relevant distance education technology and back-up arrangements.
+(Inspectors need to access the learning platform at student, staff, and management levels.
+For programmes involving blended learning, classroom observation by Inspectors will assess the effectiveness of course delivery, including the recognition (by staff) of the needs of non-native speakers.)

 D.4.1.
-3 Sample lesson plans relating to the course description, curriculum, and learning outcomes.
+Sample lesson plans relating to the course description, curriculum, and learning outcomes.
 D.4.2.
 Written procedures for teachers on providing feedback on students' work.
 D.4.3.
 Samples of marked student work.

-D.5.
-3# The Institution has a strategic approach to Internship/Work Placement encompassing Internship/Work Placement activity by both staff and students.
-The supervision and monitoring of such activities are undertaken in ways which improve the Internship/Work Placement students' activities.
-Support ing documentation required: D.5.1.
-2/3 The Institution's plans for Internship/Work Placement activities.
-C.5.2.
-2/3 Procedure for assessing viability of Internship/Work Placement centres including selection of supervisors.
-D.5.3.
-Evidence of appropriate direction, feedback, and critical input to Internship/Work Placement students.
-D.5.4.
-Evidence of active engagement between the Institution's Internship/Work Placement work and the commercial sector.
+There is a strategic approach to Internship/Work Placement encompassing research activity by D.5.\ both staff and students and, where appropriate, the commercialisation of research outcomes.
+3# Research supervision is undertaken in ways which improve research students' activities.
+Supporting documentation required: D.5.1.
+The Institution's plans for research activities.
+2/3 C.5.2.
+Procedure for assessing viability of research centres including selection of supervisors.
+2/3 D.5.3.
+Evidence of appropriate direction, feedback, and critical input to research students.
+3 D.5.4.
+Evidence of active engagement between the Institution's research work and the commercial 3 sector.

 D.6.
-2/3, 3# The Institution library, which can be substantially online, provides copies of set texts and supporting texts, journals, and relevant Internship/Work Placement publications.
+2/3, 3# The Institution library, which can be substantially online, provides copies of set texts and supporting texts, journals, and relevant research publications.
 Guidance is provided on the use of public and electronic libraries, including any inter-library loan scheme.
 Guidance on further study/careers is available.

-Indicators of commendable provision in relation to Sub-Areas of Operation D3, D4, and D5 are:
+\Indicators of commendable provision in relation to Sub-Areas of Operation D3, D4, and D5 are:

 D.3.
-3 The majority of teaching staff have a formal pedagogic qualification in addition to vocational, professional, and academic qualifications (these may have been obtained through in-service training).
+3 The majority of teaching staff have a formal pedagogic qualification.
 D.4.
-3 Delivery of the vocational and academic programme may be deemed be commendable through the use of appropriate teaching and learning approaches, innovative education methodology, and the effective use of teaching and learning support materials/equipment, and very positive feedback from students on the effectiveness of delivery.
+3 Delivery of the academic programmes may be deemed be commendable through the use of appropriate teaching and learning approaches, innovative distance education methodology, and the effective use of teaching and learning support materials and equipment (this may include a learning and teaching platform and very positive feedback from students on the effectiveness of delivery).
 D.5.
-3 There is a carefully structured system of Internship/Work Placement supervision, including regular, documented meetings/contacts between supervisors and students.
+3 There is a carefully structured system of research supervision, including regular, documented meetings/contacts between supervisors and students.